juhaku/utoipa/examples/actix-web-multiple-api-docs-with-scopes/README.md

 # actix-web-multiple-api-docs-with-scopes ~ utoipa with utoipa-swagger-ui example

-This is demo `actix-web` application with mutliple api docs with scope and context path.
+This is demo `actix-web` application with multiple API docs with scope and context path.

 Just run command below to run the demo application and browse to `http://localhost:8080/swagger-ui/`.
 ```bash